spenfraz/aws-ansible-ctrl/README.md

 # aws-ansible-ctrl
 A basic Ansible control machine setup targeting an AWS EC2 instance.
-(Manual infrastructure setup in the AWS Console.
-Automated configuration via Ansible.)
+(Manual setup via the AWS Console.
+Test the connection to the instance with the ping module.)

 #### *TESTED ON* Linux Mint 19.1 Tessa Ubuntu Bionic (18.04)